+• The switch-off button ⊠ is in the basic position - In this position, the ignition circuit is closed and the engine can be started.

-Kill switch 1 is fitted on the left side of the handlebar.
-Possible states in basic position In this position, the ignition circuit is closed, and the engine can be started. - Kill switch ⋈ pressed In this position, the ignition circuit is interrupted, a running engine stops, and a non-running engine will not start.
+Switch-off button 1 is fitted on the left side of the handlebar.

+The switch-off button $\boxtimes$ is pressed - In this position, the ignition circuit is interrupted, a running engine stops, and a non-running engine will not start.